Why Doc Martens Hurt Back of Calves and How to Stop the Pain Fast

 Note: You can also apply blister prevention balm, Vaseline, or petroleum jelly before putting on your socks.
 This will help guard against skin rashes.

-Insertion Of Extra Insoles:
+4. Insertion Of Extra Insoles:

 If none of the previous tips work, consider using inserts or insoles that cushion the back of your shoes where they’re pinching.
 Wondering how this helps?
+The added insoles lift your heels slightly, which reduces the pressure on your calves and prevents rubbing against the shoes.

 Final Words